MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/home-realm-discovery-policy.md

 When a user signs into an application, they're first presented with a Microsoft Entra sign-in page.
 After they have typed their UPN, if they're in a federated domain they're then taken to the sign-in page of the IdP serving that domain.
 Under certain circumstances, administrators might want to direct users to the sign-in page when they're signing in to specific applications.

 As a result users can skip the initial Microsoft Entra ID page.
-This process is referred to as "sign-in auto-acceleration."
+This process is referred to as "sign-in Auto-acceleration."
 Microsoft does not recommend configuring auto-acceleration any longer, as it can prevent the use of stronger authentication methods such as FIDO and hinders collaboration.
 See [Enable passwordless security key sign-in](~/identity/authentication/howto-authentication-passwordless-security-key.md) to learn the benefits of not configuring auto-acceleration.
-To learn how to prevent sign-in auto-acceleration, see [Disable auto-acceleration sign-in](prevent-domain-hints-with-home-realm-discovery.md).
+To learn how to prevent sign-in Auto-acceleration, see [Disable auto-acceleration sign-in](prevent-domain-hints-with-home-realm-discovery.md).

-In cases where the tenant is federated to another IdP for sign-in, auto-acceleration makes user sign-in more streamlined.
-You can configure auto-acceleration for individual applications.
-See [Configure auto-acceleration](configure-authentication-for-federated-users-portal.md) to learn how to force auto-acceleration using HRD.
+In cases where the tenant is federated to another IdP for sign-in, Auto-acceleration makes user sign-in more streamlined.
+You can configure Auto-acceleration for individual applications.
+See [Configure auto-acceleration](configure-authentication-for-federated-users-portal.md) to learn how to force Auto-acceleration using HRD.

 > [!NOTE]
-> If you configure an application for auto-acceleration, users can't use managed credentials (like FIDO) and guest users can't sign in.
+> If you configure an application for Auto-acceleration, users can't use managed credentials (like FIDO) and guest users can't sign in.
 If you take a user straight to a federated IdP for authentication, there is no way for them to get back to the Microsoft Entra sign-in page.
 Guest users, who might need to be directed to other tenants or an external IdP such as a Microsoft account, can't sign in to that application because they're skipping the HRD step.

-There are three ways to control auto-acceleration to a federated IdP:
+There are three ways to control Auto-acceleration to a federated IdP:

 - Use a domain hint on authentication requests for an application.
-- Configure an HRD policy to [force auto-acceleration](configure-authentication-for-federated-users-portal.md)
+- Configure an HRD policy to [force Auto-acceleration](configure-authentication-for-federated-users-portal.md)
 - Configure an HRD policy to [ignore domain hints](prevent-domain-hints-with-home-realm-discovery.md) from specific applications or for certain domains.

 ### Domain Confirmation Dialog

-Starting April 2023, organizations who use auto-acceleration or smart links might begin to see a new screen added to the sign-in UI.
+Starting April 2023, organizations who use Auto-acceleration or smart links might begin to see a new screen added to the sign-in UI.
 This screen termed the Domain Confirmation Dialog, is part of Microsoft's general commitment to security hardening and requires the user to confirm the domain of the tenant in which they are signing in to.
-Please cancel the authentication flow and contact your IT admin if you see the Domain Confirmation Dialog and do not recognize the tenant domain listed.
+Cancel the authentication flow and contact your IT admin if you see the Domain Confirmation Dialog and do not recognize the tenant domain listed.
 Here's an example of what the domain confirmation dialog could look like for you:

 :::image type="content" source="media/home-realm-discovery-policy/domainConfDialog.png" alt-text="Screenshot of the domain confirmation dialog listing the sign-in identifier '<jane@contoso.com>' with a tenant domain of 'contoso.com'.":::

 The identifier at the top of the dialog, `jane@contoso.com`, represents the identifier used to sign-in.
 This behavior currently exists across the Microsoft Entra sign-in experience.
 The tenant domain field at the bottom of the dialog shows the domain of the tenant being signed-in to.
-The domain listed in the sign-in identifier (top of the dialog) and in the tenant domain field (bottom of the dialog) will be different if the user is attempting to sign-in to an external tenant.
+The domain listed in the sign-in identifier (top of the dialog) and in the tenant domain field (bottom of the dialog) are different if the user is attempting to sign-in to an external tenant.

-While the Domain Confirmation Dialog does not need to be shown for every instance of auto-acceleration or smart links, the Domain Confirmation Dialog means auto-acceleration, and smart links can no longer proceed seamlessly when shown.
+While the Domain Confirmation Dialog does not need to be shown for every instance of Auto-acceleration or smart links, the Domain Confirmation Dialog means Auto-acceleration, and smart links can no longer proceed seamlessly when shown.
 If your organization clears cookies due to browser policies or otherwise, you might experience the domain confirmation dialog more frequently.
-Finally, given Microsoft Entra manages the auto-acceleration sign-in flow end-to-end, the introduction of the Domain Confirmation Dialog should not result in any application breakages.
+Finally, given Microsoft Entra manages the Auto-acceleration sign-in flow end-to-end, the introduction of the Domain Confirmation Dialog should not result in any application breakages.

 ## Domain hints

 Domain hints are directives that are included in the authentication request from an application.
 They can be used to accelerate the user to their federated IdP sign-in page.
-Multitenant applications can also use them toa accelerate the user straight to the branded Microsoft Entra sign-in page for their tenant.
+Multitenant applications can also use them to accelerate the user straight to the branded Microsoft Entra sign-in page for their tenant.

 For example, the application "largeapp.com" might enable their customers to access the application at a custom URL "contoso.largeapp.com."
 The app might also include a domain hint to contoso.com in the authentication request.